AlexGagne/evecalendar/README.md

 stack build
 stack exec evecalendar
 `
-`stack build` will update stack and download any missing libraries. and `stack exec evecalendar` will execute the server.
-By default, it will listen on port 8000.
+Those commands will update stack and download any missing libraries.
+Then, it will execute the server on port 8000.

 ## Launch on Heroku